skepsun/kotatsu-parsers/CONTRIBUTING.md

 # Contributing

-The following is a guide for creating Kotatsu parsers.
+The following is a guide for creating Kototoro parsers.
 Thanks for taking the time to contribute!

 ## Prerequisites